Michael Annett wins Xfinity Series opener at Daytona

 DAYTONA BEACH — Michael Annett stretched the Speedweeks streak of first-time winners to three with a victory Saturday in the Xfinity Series season opener at Daytona International Speedway.

 Annett won for the first time at NASCAR's national level, a career that spans 345 races in three series.
-He gave JR Motorsports, owned by Dale Earnhardt Jr., his sister and sister and Rick Hendrick, its fourth in five years at Daytona
+He gave JR Motorsports, owned by Dale Earnhardt Jr., his sister and Rick Hendrick, its fourth in five years at Daytona.

 "A lot of people have been down on Michael Annett for a while now," Earnhardt said.